dennishnf/dennishnf.github.io/posts/daily/2020-12_some-of-my-attempts-of-sketching-and-drawing/page.md

 <main class="grid3">
 <div class="oneBoxx">
   <img src="https://dennishnf.github.io/posts/daily/2020-12_some-of-my-attempts-of-sketching-and-drawing/image005_.jpg">
-  <p style="text-align:center;">Drawing of the photo of the Earth, taken by Voyager 1.
-Everything you know and all of human history is in that pale blue dot, in an atomic part of the universe.</p>
+  <p style="text-align:center;">This drawing of trees symbolizes the similarity between the different fields of science and humanities.
+Each tree symbolizes a field and the branches symbolize each subfield.
+Occasionally they cross each other.</p>
 </div>
 <div class="oneBoxx">
   <img src="https://dennishnf.github.io/posts/daily/2020-12_some-of-my-attempts-of-sketching-and-drawing/image004_.jpg">